What is the SEDS Endowment?

 - Funding for national projects: administration, prizes for competitions, start-up monies, etc

-- Starting student teams: seeding teams to compete in challenges such as the NASA Centennial Challenges
+- Starting student teams: seeding teams to compete in challenges and projects

 - Scholarships: funding for outstanding high school students and college students for their work in promoting and furthering the exploration and development of space